buraksezer/olric/README.md

 * GC-friendly data storage,
 * Supports atomic operations,
 * Provides a single-node lock implementation which can be used for non-critical purposes,
-* Different eviction policies: LRU, MaxIdleDuration and Time-To-Live(TTL) eviction policy,
+* Different eviction policies: LRU, MaxIdleDuration and Time-To-Live(TTL),
 * Highly available,
 * Horizontally scalable,
 * Provides best-effort consistency guarantees without being a complete CP solution,